-The Company holds 741,896 common shares of High Tide, which represents less than 1.0% of the issued and outstanding common shares of High Tide as at September 30, 2019.
+The Company holds 601,896 common shares of High Tide, which represents less than 1.0% of the issued and outstanding common shares of High Tide as at December 31, 2019.
 The Company acquired 2,491,896 common shares and 999,948 warrants of High Tide at an aggregate price of \$1,171,735.
-The Company sold 1,750,000 of the shares of High Tide it held during the nine months ended September 30, 2019.
-The Company's investment in High Tide is non-material and represents 0.74% of the Company's total investment portfolio as at September 30, 2019.
+The Company sold 1,890,000 of the shares of High Tide it held during the year ended December 31, 2019.
+The Company's investment in High Tide is nonmaterial and represents 0.54% of the Company's total investment portfolio as at December 31, 2019.
 It is believed that High Tide is an Alberta-based, retail-focused cannabis corporation with retail locations across Canada.
 Further, High Tide's operations are enhanced by the manufacturing and wholesale distribution of smoking accessories and cannabis lifestyle products internationally, including in the U.S., through its subsidiaries.
 High Tide is listed on the CSE, the OTCQB and the Frankfurt Stock Exchange.

-The net realized gain on the disposal of the High Tide shares for the nine months ended September 30, 2019 was \$22,393.
-The net changes in unrealized loss on the Company's investment in High Tide as at September 30, 2019 was \$877,268 (unrealized loss of \$783,987 on the shares, unrealized loss of \$93,281 relating to the warrants).
+The net realized loss on the disposal of the High Tide shares for the year ended December 31, 2019 was \$12,168.
+The net changes in unrealized loss on the Company's investment in High Tide as at December 31, 2019 was \$174,672 (unrealized loss of \$180,700 on the shares, unrealized loss of \$6,028 relating to the warrants).

 SOL Global Investments Corp.
-(Arizona, California, Illinois, Maryland, Massachusetts, Michigan, Nevada, New Jersey, Ohio, Florida, Oklahoma, Tennessee and Puerto Rico)
+(California, Illinois, Maryland, Michigan, Nevada, New Jersey, Ohio, Florida, Tennessee and Puerto Rico)

-The Company holds 140,900 shares of SOL Global, which represents less than 1% of the issued and outstanding shares of SOL Global as at September 30, 2019.
+The Company holds 176,812 shares of SOL Global, which represents less than 1% of the issued and outstanding shares of SOL Global as at December 31, 2019.
 The Company acquired 366,912 shares at an aggregate price of \$1,471,254.
-The Company sold 39,000 of the shares of SOL Global it held prior to December 31, 2018 and 126,100 during the nine months ended September 30, 2019.
-The Company's investment in SOL Global is non-material and represents 0.79% of the Company's total investment portfolio as at September 30, 2019.
+The Company sold 39,000 of the shares of SOL Global it held prior to December 31, 2018 and 126,100 during the year ended December 31, 2019.
+The Company's investment in SOL Global is non-material and represents 0.56% of the Company's total investment portfolio as at December 31, 2019.
 It is believed that SOL Global is an international investment company with a focus on, but not limited to, investments in cannabis and cannabis related companies in legal U.S. states, the hemp and CBD marketplaces and the emerging European cannabis and hemp marketplaces.
 SOL Global is listed on the CSE.
-SOL Global announced on August 8, 2019 a proposed change to its business to become a U.S. multi-state operator with initial assets to be in California, Michigan and Florida.

-The net realized loss on the disposal of the SOL Global shares in the nine months ended September 30, 2019 was \$238,509.
-The net changes in unrealized loss on the Company's investment in SOL Global as at September 30, 2019 was \$431,640.
+The net realized loss on the disposal of the SOL Global shares in the year ended December 31, 2019 was \$238,509.
+The net changes in unrealized loss on the Company's investment in SOL Global as at December 31, 2019 was \$496,676.

-Cansortium Inc. (Florida, Texas, Pennsylvania and Puerto Rico)
+Cansortium Inc. (Florida, Texas, Pennsylvania and Michigan)